International Students

 • Everyone: You have to hold a valid Offer of Admission for Fall 2026 and either be registered to that term or intend to register.

 If you do not have all the necessary documents, we strongly advise against coming to Canada, as you may be refused entry.
-In addition, please note that Polytechnique will not be able to maintain your registration for the current term if you are unable to provide valid immigration documents by the course selection change deadline (date to come).
+In addition, please note that Polytechnique will not be able to maintain your registration for the current term if you are unable to provide valid immigration documents by the course selection change deadline, on September 8.

 To know more on the immigration process